What is the True Value of Data?

 Ultimately, your projects will have impact when they marry the information gain your models produce with effective project and change management—the human side of data.
 We’ll see more examples of this in future posts.

-Let me know your thoughts and ideas at email@example.com.
+Let me know your thoughts and ideas in the comments.

 About the Author